IRS Form 8826: Disabled Access Credit

 - Invoices and receipts for accessibility-related work.

-- Statements of work describing the accessibility purpose.
+- Statements of work outlining the accessibility purpose.

 - Audit, scan, remediation, or monitoring reports.